Updated: Jul 20

 Ok maybe you don’t want to go that far but it’s just a thought 😁

 Look at the choir.
 Do you feel like you’d fit in?

 How much time do you have right now?

 Can you commit to performances at weekends as well as evening choir rehearsals?

 If so, great.
 Find out how often they perform.

-If not, find out if performances are mandatory or not.
+If not, find out if performances are mandatory or optional.